connorpink/Stencil-AI/StencilAI/DEPLOYMENT.md

 3. Upload these files:
    - `app.py`
    - `Stencil.py`
+   - `StencilCV.py`
    - `requirements.txt`
+4. Ensure `opencv-python` is in requirements.txt
-4. The Space will automatically deploy
+5. The Space will automatically deploy

 ### Google Colab